scratch-ed/itch/packages/core/pages/index.md

 Each exercise is its own "JavaScript package", containing one or more test plans.

 The next step is to read the [Introduction to testing Scratch exercises](./introduction-to-testing.html).
+Alternatively, you can read the documentation on using the judge in other projects, such as the debugger.